jobcespedes/multienv/README.md

 [![Build Status](https://travis-ci.org/jobcespedes/multienv.svg?branch=master)](https://travis-ci.org/jobcespedes/multienv) [![Buy me a coffee](https://img.shields.io/badge/$-BuyMeACoffee-blue.svg)](https://www.buymeacoffee.com/jobcespedes)

-Description: A stackable multienvironment directory layout for Ansible using unionfs and Docker or Podman.
+Description: A stackable multienvironment directory layout for Ansible using unionfs.
 Check this [Github project](https://github.com/jobcespedes/demo-multienv) with demo data for the environments

+There are three methods to run unionfs binary.
+From unionfs binary in the host, a docker container or a podman container.

 Requirements
 ------------
+Using `unionfs` host binary
+- unionfs-fuse

 Using docker engine
 - Docker